processing/p5.js-web-editor/contributor_docs/installation.md

    $ git clone https://github.com/YOUR_USERNAME/p5.js-web-editor.git
    ```

-4. If you are using nvm, run `$ nvm use` to set your Node version to 16.14.2
+4. If you are using nvm, run `$ nvm use 16.14.2` to set your Node version to 16.14.2
 5. Ensure your npm version is set to 8.5.0.
 If it isn't, run `npm install -g npm@8.5.0` to install it.
 6. Navigate into the project folder and install all its necessary dependencies with npm.